dwatson202/scsuwork/README.md

 - A several labs with software from Riverbed Opnet.
 - A Group project to Evaulate how XSS atacks work (Using SEED LAB)

+CNA 426

+Covered networking algos and other related topics.
+I learned how to compute checksums and how the IP protocol works.
+We did routing of packets by hand on paper to understand how  switches work.

+- Group Project was on how Dijkstra's algo works.
+What I have from that project are listed in this repo (not complete)